helgeerbe/ml_heating/README.md

 This continuous feedback loop allows the model to adapt to changing seasons, variations in home occupancy, and other dynamic factors without needing to be manually retrained.
 The model used is a `river.forest.ARFRegressor`, an Adaptive Random Forest that is well-suited for this kind of streaming data.

+### Preprocessing Pipeline

+Before the features are fed into the `ARFRegressor`, they go through a preprocessing pipeline created with `river.compose.Pipeline`.
+This pipeline ensures that different types of features are handled appropriately:

+1.  **Numerical Feature Scaling:** Most features, such as temperatures, forecasts, and historical trends, are numerical.
+These are passed through a `river.preprocessing.StandardScaler`.
+This process standardizes the features by removing the mean and scaling to unit variance.
+Scaling is crucial for many machine learning algorithms as it helps prevent features with larger ranges from dominating the learning process.

+2.  **Binary Feature Passthrough:** Features that are inherently binary (e.g., `dhw_heating`, `is_weekend`, `tv_on`) are passed through without any transformation.
+Since they are already in a meaningful 0 or 1 representation, scaling is unnecessary.

+This combined pipeline ensures that the model receives well-conditioned data, which is essential for stable and effective online learning.

 ### Why Adaptive Random Forest Regressor?

 The `ARFRegressor` from the `river` library was specifically chosen for several key reasons: